JaneJeon/self-hosted/README.md

 Git push this entire repo up to remote server to update docker-compose.yml and related config files (taking care to NOT wipe out the data dirs), and run docker-compose up to refresh

+Traefik set `Permissions-Policy: interest-cohort=()` header to block FLOC; disallow unauthenticated access to internal applications; plug in plausible script on everything

 ### Private Applications
 - [ ] Music server: https://github.com/deluan/navidrome
 - [ ] VSCode Server?